 If you have any information about these crimes or any person(s) involved, you are urged to call Crime Stoppers at or submit a Web Tip .
+We made it easier to tip, download our P3 app on any mobile device and "SAY IT HERE" to submit your tip anonymously.
 You do not have to give your name.
 CRIME STOPPERS will pay a cash reward of up to $1000 and you can remain anonymous.

-DETECTIVES LOOKING FOR CONCERNED CITZEN WHO TELEPHONED WELFARE CONCERN / HOMICIDE
+DETECTIVES LOOKING FOR CONCERNED CITZEN WHO TELEPHONED WELFARE CONCERN / HOMICIDESTATUS

 September 21, 2016